 Services and information

-These 2 provincial programs to monitor the health and distribution of Alberta's amphibian population.
+Provincial programs monitor the health and distribution of Alberta's amphibian population.

 The Alberta government has a comprehensive management plan for bighorn sheep, the official provincial mammal.